Quality Assurance Program

 For Registrants

-1. What QA activities are impacted by the development of the new QAP?
+1. What QA activities and assessments are impacted by the development of the new QAP?

 2. Do I need to report QAP activities within the current QAP cycle that occurred before July 1?